Favourite

 London and Paris

 Perfume Parlour London and Paris is an Eau de Parfum launched in 2004.
-London and Paris opens with Basil, Lavender, and Rosemary, settles into a heart of Green Pepper, Sage, and Tea, and dries down to a base of Vanilla, Patchouli, and Ebony.
+London and Paris opens with Lavender, Rosemary, and Basil, settles into a heart of Green Pepper, Sage, and Tea, and dries down to a base of Ebony, Patchouli, and Vanilla.
 Perfume Parlour's London and Paris carries a Favourite verdict, a aromatic-led wear.

 Perfume Parlour's cheap-and-cheerful clone of FCUK Him, the herbal-aromatic everyday classic.
 It captures the basil-lavender-rosemary opening and that distinctive minty tea-and-pepper heart, just with the original's already-modest longevity trimmed a little further.